+We proceed as follows: $\M$ is decomposed into a disjoint union of domains such that each of them gives rise to a combinatorially distinct set of tropical graphs;

+where $\sqcup$ symbolizes disjoint union and in the bulk of each domain $\cD_G$ lies a nodal curve of $\Mbar$ with dual graph $G$.
+The existence of such a decomposition is intuitively clear from the stratum structure of the moduli space.
+To obtain a disjoint union as in eq.~\eqref{e:Mgndecomp}, just ensure to redefine potentially overlapping domains so as to remove the intersections.
+This decomposition is not unique.
+The boundaries of the domains can be deformed so long as they does not start to absorb neighboring singularities.
+An explicit decomposition based on minimal area metrics can be found in Zwiebach's work \cite{Zwiebach:1992ie}, on which we come back below.

-where $\sqcup$ symbolizes disjoint union.
-In each KP cell $\cD_G$, we have to find local coordinates -- like $t$ in \eqref{e:loccoordneck} -- on $\M$ to parametrize the degenerating surfaces.
-Let us ignore what happens for the punctures in the following discussion for simplicity.
-Close to the singularity of the KP cell, the surface is developing a certain number $N$ of narrow necks or long tubes, as many as there are inner edges in $G$.
-Each of these is parametrized by a complex parameter $t_i$ for $i=1,...,N$ which are indeed local coordinates.
+In each of these domains we have local coordinates -- like $t$ in \eqref{e:loccoordneck} -- that parametrize the surfaces.
+Let us exclude the marked points of the following discussion, for simplicity.
+Close to the singularity, the surface is developing a certain number $N$ of narrow necks or long tubes: as many as there are inner edges in $G$.
+Each of them are parametrized by a complex parameter $t_j$ for $j=1,\ldots,N$ whose collection form a set of local coordinates.